ansible-middleware/ansible-middleware-workshop/instructions/5-configuring-jboss-eap.md

 # 5 - Configuring JBoss EAP
 The JBoss EAP instances will need to connect to a shared postgresql instance to persist data.
 JBoss EAP will need to be configured with the Postgresql driver and datasource.

 To configure JBoss EAP we're going to download and install postgresql jdbc drivers.
 The ansible-middleware collection provides a mechanism to do this, using the jdbc_driver.yml task.
-We'll add these tasks to the jboss.yml by adding the following to the tasks section after the "configure firewall for Wildfly ports" task:
+We'll add these tasks to the jboss.yml by adding the following to the tasks section after the "Set up for JBoss instance" task:

 ```